 To avoid the brand mechanic efficiently here is the movement pattern:

-Mid > Left > Mid > Right > Mid > Left, etc.
+Mid > Left > Mid > Left > Mid > Left, etc.

 After Kralkatorrik’s Dragonvoid is finished, the Heart of the Void will return and the squad must expose Mordremoth and Zhaitan’s Heart.
 While it is Mordremoth’s Heart, swarms of bugs will leave it and deal minimal damage to players.
 Zhaitan’s Heart will leave behind a dark green puddle which will deal moderate damage to players standing in it.
 It is best to have ranged players move the Heart because of this.

 Mordrem Time Caster – During this phase a Champion Void Time Caster will appear.
 Break the defiance bar and avoid the Black Hole that spawns inside it.
 It is best to take out the Time Caster before pushing the Heart because it will simplify the phase and prevent the Champion from persisting through the phases.

 The Heart of Mordremoth won’t move so long as no one touches it, and the voidlings that try to reach the Heart will only appear after the Heart reaches the White Circle.
 Depending on your squad’s DPS and efficiency, delaying the Heart mechanic to focus on the Champion is less risky.
 CC the Heart of Zhaitan once the final White Circle has been reached to expose it and begin damaging the Dragonvoid again.

 After purifying the dragonvoid, stack to DPS Mordremoth’s void.
 Besides spewing some moderate AoE around the platform, there is only one new mechanic to handle with this phase, but due to it’s interaction with previous mechanics and how punishing it is, this is the most dangerous phase.